sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

   Specification testing is necesary to asure proper funtionality and behavior.
 But for complex or high-risk projects, it may be not nearly enoght.
 For example it doesn't cover a 'fool-user'.

-## The seven principles of testing aka the testing paradigs:
+## The seven principles of testing aka the testing paradigms:

 Over time, testing 'sages' have take notice of important learned leassons, and key-points to keep in mind in the test development.
 Those concepts are known as follows: